-Today, Mama shares one of her recipes with us!
+Today, Mama shares her recipe for Fabulous Dried Apricot Muffins with us!
 Take it away, Mama!

 Today I am bringing you a recipe for some wonderful muffins.
 They have little nuggets of golden deliciousness in every bite.
 But first, I’d like to tell you how I came to have this recipe.
 If you are a regular reader of Southern Plate stories, you know that both Christy and I have had accidents that broke both our legs.
 I broke both of mine in 2004 and Christy’s accident was last year.
 Now you may think the odds are that very few people have that happen to them.
 But before I was in my accident, a friend of my ours had a terrible car accident that broke both her legs.
 When she found out about my accident, she traveled over 100 miles to visit with me and give me hope.
 She was the one person I knew who could answer all my questions.
 I remember that my number one question was, “Will I ever wake up in the morning and just get out of bed without having to think about it?”
 She assured me that I would and I have!
 I may never be “as good as new” but I’m just proud to be here and grateful for every day I have.
 Her visit with me meant so much, more than she will probably ever realize.
 I only hope that I have been able to convey that to her.